 - 15.4.1 Every survival cell must incorporate three FIA supplied transponders for identification purposes.
 These transponders must be a permanent part of the survival cell, be positioned in accordance with Drawing 6 and must be accessible for verification at any time. - 15.4.2 The survival cell must have an opening for the driver, the minimum dimensions of which are given in Article 13.1.
-Any other ducts or openings in the survival cell must either: - a) Be of the minimum size, and for the sole purpose of, allowing access to mechanical components. - b) Be for the sole purpose of cooling the driver or mechanical or electrical components, the area of any such duct or opening may not exceed 3000mm2. - 15.4.3 An impact absorbing structure must be fitted in front of the survival cell.
+Any other openings in the survival cell must be of the minimum size to allow access to mechanical components. - 15.4.3 An impact absorbing structure must be fitted in front of the survival cell.
 This structure need not be an integral part of the survival cell but must be solidly attached to it.